Guliveer/AtBeforeUsername/README.md

 # About
-Shows "@" sign before username on Discord, after the update regarding removal of discriminators.
+Shows `@` sign before usernames on Discord after the update regarding removal of discriminators.
 Discord apparently decided that not including those is a "much better" choice...

 # Info